magenable/module-purchase-partner-url/README.md

 # Purchase From Partner

-**Purchase From Partner** is a Magento 2 module that allows you to replace standard `Add to Cart` button with a links to external websites.
-The module also sends events to Google analytics when clicking on the links, if it is necessary.<br>
+**Purchase From Partner** is a Magento 2 module that allows you to replace standard `Add to Cart` button with links to external websites where visitors may purchase the products.
+Think about Amazon affiliate store, cases when a brand has products available exlusive to retail partners.
+The module may sends events to Google analytics when clicking on the links for tracking/reporting.<br>
-Typical use case is redirecting from brand website to retail partner website.
-Partner url can be defined on product level.
+There may be one or more partner URL per product.
+The URLs are defined on product level, so some of your product may have normal Add to cart and some partner links.

 ## Installation